younesbram/seinfeld-talkabot/README.md

 ## Todo:
 Create any kind of frontend to interact with backend of selecting a topic (Text input) => turbogpt3.5 generate a script => api call to TorToiSe + pyfastmp3encoder to generate a .wav file with the selected seinfeld character voice.
-Currently supporting jerry seinfelds voice from his audiobook + wav files from the seinfeld show itself.
+Currently supporting 3 seinfeld character voices from wav files.

 ## Ethical Promises
 This project is just to showcase the potential of such apps.
 Hopefully in the future we will have a more clear guideline on ethically using applications such as this.
 I hope I gave enough credit where due.
 Please let me know of any issues younes@younes.ca